 In case of dual registration, and according to annex D of TS 29.328 [11], the IMS AS will expect the T-ADS information containing 0 or 1 RAT types, depending on whether IMS Voice over PS is supported or not.
 So, in order to avoid impacts on the IMS AS, this solution proposes that UDM and HSS FE are configured with indication regarding being the default system for IMS voice.
 Both will inspect this default indication, in order to execute the T-ADS information retrieval procedure, or reject it.

-Figure 6.4.3.5.3-1 User identity to HSS FE identity or UDM identity resolution for IMS AS
+Figure 6.4.3.5.3-1: User identity to HSS FE identity or UDM identity resolution for IMS AS

 NOTE 2: This assumes that UDM implements the Sh operations UDR/UDA to trigger the T-ADS retrieval procedure.
 Potential conversion of Diameter Sh operation to an Nudm service operation is out of the scope of this study.